What Dealer Paid for Car: How to Find the Real Number

 - Single previous owner

-Armed with information about what dealer paid for car, the buyer countered at $20,500—a fair price that still gave the dealer ~$2,300 gross profit after reconditioning.
+Armed with the information about what dealer paid for car, the buyer countered at $20,500, a fair price that still gave the dealer roughly $2,300 gross profit after reconditioning.

 The dealer initially pushed back, but when shown the auction data, agreed to $21,000.
 That's $3,500 saved because the buyer knew what dealer paid for car.